dtruong21/baking-app/README.md

 # Cake Time

-This is my third project in Udacity program with MVVM pattern, DataBinding, RxJava and Retrofit.
+This is my third project in Udacity program.

 ### Enjoy and thanks